tommyv1987/nym/tauri-wallet/webdriver/README.md

       "delegate_amount" : "1"
       }
 ```
-*  `yarn test` - the first test run will take some time to spin up be patient
+*  `yarn test:runall` - the first test run will take some time to spin up be patient
 *   You can run tests individually by passing through the script situated in the package.json for example `yarn test:delegate`

 ## Updates